Modesto Seara Vázquez: Oaxaca State Universities

+Theoretical phase

 In 1983, Modesto Seara Vazquez decided to abandon politics and return to university life, working at the National Autonomous University of Mexico.
-They were several years of an intense academic activity, both national and internacional where he increased his publications publishing new books and new editions, as well as essays.
+They were several years of an intense academic activity, both national and international where he increased his publications publishing new books and new editions, as well as essays.
 He runs the Mexican Yearbook of International Relations that he founded in 1980.
 In 1967 he created the Mexican Institute of Internacional Relations that years later was changed to The Mexican Association of International Studies.

-In 1989 he was elected Vice President of the International Studies Association (ISA).
-At the ISA-MAIE meeting held in Acapulco, Guerrero, he concluded his term as president of MAEI and he was elected Honorary President of the Association.
+In 1989 he was elected vice president of the International Studies Association (ISA).
+At the ISA-MAIE meeting held in Acapulco, Guerrero, he concluded his term as president of MAEI and he was elected honorary president of the association.

 In 1989 he was named National Researcher Emeritus, of the National System of Researchers of CONACYT.